devleaks/cockpitdecks-docs/docs/Resources/Themes.md

-Rendering themes is a experimental features that allows a Cockpitdecks developer to provide different sets of default values.
+Rendering themes is a features that allows a Cockpitdecks developer to provide different sets of default values, especially for colors, fonts, and textures.

 # Theme Declaration